Job Announcement: Education Advocacy Clinic – DirectorWednesday, July 29, 2020

 - Engage in policy advocacy addressing school policing, school push-out and the school-to-prison pipeline in close collaboration with community partners;

 - Work with Executive Director, Deputy Director and development team to attract financial support for the Clinic, oversee grants management, and provide general administrative oversight;

 - Serve on EBCLC’s management team, providing input and support for the broader organization;

 - Serve as the primary contact with the community and media, including responding to press and service provider inquiries, making presentations to the public, community and other professional groups, and overseeing staff to whom these tasks have been delegated; and

 - Other tasks as assigned by the Deputy Director.

-- Excellent written and oral advocacy skills;
+- Excellent time management, priority-setting and organizational skills;

 - Strong interpersonal skills, flexibility, and demonstrated ability to work well independently and as part of a team;